HLT-ISTI/QuaPy/docs/source/manuals/methods.md

 ### Hellinger Distance y (HDy)

-Implementation of the method based on the Hellinger Distance y (HDy) proposed by [González-Castro, V., Alaiz-Rodrı́guez, R., and Alegre, E. (2013).
+Implementation of the method based on the Hellinger Distance y (HDy) proposed by [González-Castro, V., Alaiz-Rodríguez, R., and Alegre, E. (2013).
 Class distribution estimation based on the Hellinger distance.
-Information Sciences, 218:146–164.](https://www.sciencedirect.com/science/article/pii/S0020025512004069)
+Information Sciences, 218:146-164.](https://www.sciencedirect.com/science/article/pii/S0020025512004069)

 It is implemented in `qp.method.aggregative.HDy` (also accessible through the allias `qp.method.aggregative.HellingerDistanceY`).